MarcElrick/level-4-individual-project/plan.md

 - **Week 1**
 - **Week 2**
   - Gain a deeper understanding of the problem.
-  - Set up initial github repo.
+  - Set up initial dissertation github repo.
   - Decide on technology stack, looking at prototype repo.
 - **Week 3**
+  - Set up inital project repository with appropriate structure.
+  - Set up CI to run tests on commits.
+  - Design rudementary wireframes of how I think the program should look.
+  - Create commit/merge templates to help maintain developer discipline since working alone.
+  - Begin code, first step should be to accept and validate user input.
 - **Week 4**
 - **Week 5**
 - **Week 6**